Mrshinezee/movie-search-site/README.md

-# create-react-app React Project with Node Express Backend
+# Movie Search React Project with Node Express Backend

-> Example on using create-react-app with a Node Express Backend
+> An app that searches for movies with [OMDB API](http://www.omdbapi.com/)

 ## Usage